MariKang/Python-game-project/README.md

 ## About
 A simple 2-dimensional game developed using pygame library of a cat moving around and collecting ice cream in a given time.

+We wanted to create a simple game that incorporated our design skills combined with what we have learned in class.
+By creating a simple and cute type of gameplay, we wanted to show even a straightforward, not overly-complex game can be fun and spread smiles.

 ## Table of Contents
 >   * [About](#about)